-PhD Candidate, Social and Behavioral Sciences College of Public Health and Health Professions

-Email Address: gaia.zori@ufl.edu Office Hours: By appointment
+Cary Carr, MPH (she/her/hers) PhD Candidate, Social and Behavioral Sciences College of Public Health & Health Professions Email Address: carylynnlove@ufl.edu Office Hours: By appointment

-Preferred Course Communications/ Email Policy: Direct Outlook email (gaia.zori@ufl.edu) is the preferred method of communication rather than the message function within Canvas.
+Preferred Course Communications/ Email Policy: Direct Outlook email (linking@ufl.edu and carylynnlove@ufl.edu) is the preferred method of communication, not the message function within Canvas.
 Response within 24 hours to emails received on weekdays (M-F).
 Emails received during the weekend or after 5pm on Friday will be answered by 1pm on the following Monday.